 It is important to ensure that you select the right screw for the job, so try using the handy table to select the right type of screw in our project here.

-Common Materials for Screws
+Common Material Types for Screws

 Screws that are used in a Home Improvement role will almost certainly be made of metal (steel typically), and therefore they need to be coated for their own protection and to allow them to be inserted more easily.
-The coating and material their made of will depend on the location where they are designed to be used, and weighed against the cost of producing them.
+The coating and material they’re made of will depend on the location where they are designed to be used, and weighed against the cost of producing them.

 Here is a list of the most common finishes or coatings that are used in a household environment, either internally or externally: